-The Shamrock 500i and 750 are precision instruments that will perform best when set up and operated properly:
+The Shamrock 303i is a precision instrument that will perform at its best when set up and operated properly:

-- Open the shipping box and allow it to fully acclimatise to room temperature. - Ensure there is an appropriate space available to manoeuvre and put the spectrograph in place. - Remove any accessories which may be in the top section of the box and store them in a safe location for later use. - Remove the protective packaging from around the spectrograph. - Two persons should lift the spectrograph out of the shipping box and place on a suitable surface using the provided straps (see images below). - Note: flipper mirror locking screw(s) must be removed before operation (refer to "INSTALLATION" on page 20).
+- Open the shipping box and allow it to fully acclimatise to room temperature. - Ensure there is an appropriate space available to manoeuvre and put the spectrograph in place. - Remove any accessories which may be in the top section of the box and store them in a safe location for later use. - Lift the spectrograph out of the shipping box carefully and place on a suitable surface. - Remove the protective packaging from around the spectrograph. - Check the contents are as per the Packing List (see "PACKING LIST" on page 13) and they are as specified at the time of ordering. - Your spectrograph is now ready to be set up and prepared for use.
+Refer to "INSTALLATION" on page 18.